godotengine/godot-website/collections/_article/review-godotcon24.md

 🫙 [Jam games](https://godotcon.itch.io/)
 <hr>

 Variety was the name of the game this year.
-From staying true to our goal to move the conference around - even if only changing city and not country quite yet - to adding more activities to the program: the event team made up of volunteers and Godot Foundation staff put a lot work into making this more than a mere meetup occasion for the ever-growing community forming around the Godot Engine.
+GodotCon keeps going around the globe and adds more activities to the program: the event team made up of volunteers and Godot Foundation staff put a lot work into making this more than a mere meetup occasion for the ever-growing community forming around the Godot Engine.

 Judging by the smiley pictures taken all around the [Silent Green](https://www.silent-green.net/) venue, and the excited chatter about what the next installments might bring to the table, we seem to have hit the sweet spot for our 574 attendees.
 For those of you that couldn’t be there yourself - considering both ticket batches sold out within an hour - join us on a retrospective walk through GodotCon, as well as highlighting all the wonderful speakers, exhibitors, and sponsors that made this event possible.